I’m a sucker for love. I love falling in love, being in love, supporting other people in love – and saving people who are falling out of love.

 It’s strange to say, ‘I love saving people who are falling out of love.’

 But it turns out to be less about me and more about science.

-There are certain behaviors that partners engage in (and fail to engage in) that cause them to fall out of love.
+There are certain behaviors that partners engage in (and fail to engage in) that cause them to fall out of love (This Is Why Your Relationship Sucks).
 You see, love is a science.
 And to ensure that I give you the absolute best information on love, I went to a pioneer on love: Dr. Arthur Aron.

 Today’s post puts a different spin on Aron’s research.
 In my years as a relationship expert, I’ve used his methods on people who are disconnected from their partners and I’ve seen how his questions promote the same stuff that causes us to fall in love.

 Falling in love (as well as staying in love) requires connection – and connection requires vulnerability.
 Aron’s questions are designed to provoke a level of vulnerability that generally takes adults months to engage in.
 So, if you’re feeling disconnected from your partner, schedule a night alone, carve out a couple of hours and take turns asking each other the questions below.

 Relationship Connection Questions:

 - Given the choice of anyone in the world, whom would you want as a dinner guest?